-1.4 More on related work
+1.4 More on Related Work

-As mentioned above, the problem of testing whether a Boolean function is a (monotone) k-monomial was first studied by Parnas, Ron, and Samorodnitsky [11].
-They provided an $O(1/\epsilon)$ -time two-sided error tester for this property, and en route a similar result for testing affine and linear subspaces.
-The tester that they presented generalizes their tester of dictatorship (i.e., the case k = 1), and does so by following the same two-step strategy and using similar arguments at each step.
+As mentioned above, the problem of testing whether a Boolean function is a (monotone) k-monomial was first studied by Parnas, Ron, and Samorodnitsky [12].
+They provided an $O(1/\epsilon)$ -time two-sided error tester for this property, and en route also provide a similar result for testing affine and linear subspaces.
+The tester that they presented generalizes their tester of dictatorship (i.e., the case k = 1), and its analysis mimics and extends the case of k = 1.
+Specifically, they follow the same two-step strategy and use analogous arguments at each step.

-An alternative approach is taken in [8], where the first step of [11] is replaced by a reduction of testing (n - k)-dimensional linear subspaces to the testing the linearity of a related function, and the second step is replaced by testing that this function depends on k variables.
+An alternative approach is taken in [9], where the first step of [12] is replaced by a reduction of testing (n-k)-dimensional linear subspaces to the testing the linearity of a related function, and the second step is replaced by testing that this function depends on k variables.
 This yielded a $\tilde{O}(1/\epsilon)$ -time two-sided error tester for both properties.

-In contrast to the foregoing works that yield two-sided error testers, a $\exp(1/\epsilon)$ -time one-sided error tester for monomials was recently provided by Filmus et al. [4].
-They focus on analyzing the conjunction test (which picks two strings and compares the value of the function on them to the value of the function on the bit-by-bit conjunction of the two strings), and show that it is a proximity oblivious test with rejection probability that is independent of the size of the function (cf. [7, Def.
+In contrast to the foregoing works that yield two-sided error testers, a $\exp(1/\epsilon)$ -time one-sided error tester for monomials was recently provided by Filmus et al. [5].
+They focus on analyzing the conjunction test (which picks two strings and compares the value of the function on them to the value of the function on the bit-by-bit conjunction of the two strings), and show that it is a proximity oblivious test with rejection probability that is independent of the size of the function (cf. [8, Def.
 1.7]): While any monomial passes this test with probability 1, any function that is δ -far from any monomial is rejected with probability at least $\exp(-1/\delta)$.